kdgregory/example-lambda-java/README.md

   see [below](#hostnames-and-certificates) for more information.

-When you run the script, it first builds the project, then creates the buckets and copies the deployment bundles and static content into them; you'll see various messages as this happens.
-Then it starts building the CloudFormation stack; you should see a message like this:
+When you run the script, it first builds the project, then creates the buckets and copies the deployment bundles into its bucket; you'll see various messages as this happens.
+Next, it starts building the CloudFormation stack; you should see a message like this:

 ```
 creating CloudFormation stack
 waiting on stack: arn:aws:cloudformation:us-east-1:012345678901:stack/JavaLambda/a5c99920-ba81-11aa-8229-0e8302531d14
 ```

-It will take 20-30 minutes to build the stack, largely due to the CloudFront distribution.
+Then the script will wait for 15-20 minutes while the stack builds (I believe a large part of this is the CloudFront distribution, which has been getting better in the past year).
-Aftr building the stack, the script will copy static content into its bucket.
-Interrupting the script does _not_ interrupt stack creation, and leaves the application non-functinal due to missing content.
+After building the stack, the script copies static content into its bucket.
+Interrupting the script does _not_ interrupt stack creation, and leaves the application non-functional due to missing static content.

 ## Shutting Down